MojosBeans100/MS4-spaceport/TESTING.md

 ## Overview of automated testing
 Basic automated testing was undertaken for the main CRUD functions of the website.
+The Skywatch API requests added complexity to this (the create pipeline and delete pipeline both make a request to the API).

+### Test Forms
+### Test Models
+### Test Views

 # Manual Testing
 ## User Story 1